ioof-holdings/redux-subspace/README.md

 Wrap sub-component with provider

 ```
-import { SubspaceProvider } from '@ioof/redux-subspace'
+import { SubspaceProvider } from 'redux-subspace'
 import { SubComponent } from 'some-dependency'

 ...